cedmayer/cedmayer.github.io/documentation/docu-usr/views.md

 ### Tableview

-the tableview is a tabular representation of the features and their attributes.
+The tableview is a tabular representation of the features and their attributes.
 Each row represents one feature (e.g. one point) and the columns represent the metadata, attributes and values, number of observations for this geometry, measurement configuration and the functions of this feature.
+The status of each row is represented in different colors:<br>
+light gray = the colored feature type is a station<br>
+dark gray = currently activated station<br>
+light blue = active feature(s)<br>
+white = measurement feature<br>
+brown = nominal feature<br>
+red = measurement config is not completely set yellow columns = feature/attribute isn't solved yet<br>

 <figure>
 	<a href="/documentation/images/dev/tableview.png"><img src="/documentation/images/dev/tableview.png"></a>
 	<p align="middle"><i>The table view</i></p>